 A post titled If You're Not Gonna Use It, Why Are You Building It? contains some sage advice:

-This problem arises when deciding whether to consolidate expertise around tooling and dedicate explicit "builders" from "users".
+This problem arises when deciding whether to consolidate tool-building expertise in one place, separately from the tool users.
 Clearly there are scenarios where one extreme makes sense (imagine the chaos if the sys admin role was pushed out to everyone in a low tech-expertise environment) but with complex, bespoke tools, the answer is rarely as obvious.

 Specialize and consolidate expertise on the tool, platform or system, but risk having the builders lose touch with how and why people are using it?

 Or, align tooling ownership with people using it?
 In many ways this is equivalent to 'everyone owns it'.
 Changes and feature additions are well understood but aren't necessarily built in the context of a broader 'vision' and therefore might not work with other aspects.

 There are benefits and drawbacks to both approaches.